kiet8112006/olist-data-analysis/README.md

 | f5136e38d1a14a4dbd87dff67da82701 | boleto       | 6726.66       |
 | ...                              | ...          | ...           |
 The highest payment recorded is 13,664.08, which is significantly larger than the dataset’s average payment value (~154).
+These transactions likely correspond to high-value products or orders containing multiple expensive items.
 Conclusion:
 The inspection confirms that the dataset contains a small number of high-value transactions.